Role: Product Designer

 Balancing vision with volunteer realities

-This project focused specifically on the creation of a Meet the Team page as part of the wider ELWP website redesign.
-This also included:
+This project focused on designing a new Meet the Team page for ELWP’s wider website redesign.
+My role included:

 • Designing a responsive, accessible page aligned with the new brand direction.